octokit/plugin-rest-endpoint-methods.js/docs/search/repos.md

 This query searches for repositories with the word `tetris` in the name, the description, or the README.
 The results are limited to repositories where the primary language is assembly.
 The results are sorted by stars in descending order, so that the most popular repositories appear first in the search results.

-When you include the `mercy` preview header, you can also search for multiple topics by adding more `topic:` instances.
-For example, your query might look like this:

-`q=topic:ruby+topic:rails`

 ```js
 octokit.rest.search.repos({
   q,